Before we take you through the complex technical details of Laravel and Django frameworks, let’s start with the basics first!

 Laravel – It is a PHP framework and over 80% of web pages use PHP, giving it an exclusive database of uses with huge documentation.
 If you are basically a web developer, then learning PHP will cover a majority of your projects.

-Its templates and libraries help the beginners develop small scale projects in a relatively lesser time but for enterprise grade solution one needs to spend longer time in learning.
+Its templates and libraries help beginners develop small-scale projects in a relatively lesser time but for enterprise-grade solutions, one needs to spend a long time learning.